rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 he has brought down the mighty from their thrones and exalted those of humble estate; ^0152

-he has filled the hungry with good things, and the rich he has sent away empty. ^0153
+he has filled the hungry with good things, and the rich he has sent empty away. ^0153

 He has helped his servant Israel, in remembrance of his mercy, ^0154